BleronaIdrizi/NLP_Text_To_Video_Generation/README.md

 ![Duplicates](images/duplicates_2.png)

-- An example that we can show is taht cake: Cherry Nut Bars is showed multople times and dataset looked tike this before:
+- An example that we can show is that cake: Cherry Nut Bars is showed multiple times and dataset looked like this before:

 ![Duplicates](images/duplicates_3.png)